VerifyBench: Benchmarking Reference-based Reward Systems for Large Language Models: Analysis

 \subsection{Error Analysis}

 To gain deeper insights from \datasetname, we introduce a more fine-grained taxonomy for each answer type and analyze model performance across these subcategories.
 This detailed analysis helps identify specific reasoning tasks or answer formats where models are particularly error-prone.
 We subdivide the Numeric Values category into 8 subtypes, Expressions into 5 subtypes, Multi-choice into 3 subtypes, and String into 2 subtypes.
 Table~\ref{tab:sub_type} presents the comparative performance of different models across these detailed categories.
+The complete taxonomy of \datasetname and \harddatasetname is provided in Appendix~\ref{appendix:taxonomy}.

 We further analyze subcategories within each major category that exhibit below-average accuracy.
 The following error-prone subtypes are identified as the most frequent sources of incorrect judgments: